MRT GoMRTGo

 MRT and bus fares in Singapore: how much a ride costs

-May 31, 2026 · 5 min read
+Updated June 19, 2026 · 5 min read

-The adult card fare table
+What is the adult card fare table?

 DistanceBefore 7.45amAll other times